RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 - Throw argument validation exceptions synchronously.
 In task-returning methods, you should validate arguments and throw any corresponding exceptions, such as ArgumentException and ArgumentNullException, before entering the asynchronous part of the method.
 Exceptions that are thrown in the asynchronous part of the method are stored in the returned task and don't emerge until, for example, the task is awaited.
 - It's better to catch OperationCanceledException instead of TaskCanceledException, which derives from OperationCanceledException, when you call an asynchronous method.
 Many asynchronous methods throw an OperationCanceledException exception if cancellation is requested.
 These exceptions enable execution to be efficiently halted and the callstack to be unwound once a cancellation request is observed.

-## Clean up resources

-Clean up resources that are allocated with either using statements or finally blocks:
-- Prefer using statements to automatically clean up resources when exceptions are thrown.
-- Use finally blocks to clean up resources that don't implement IDisposable.
-Code in a finally clause is almost always executed even when exceptions are thrown.

 ## Handle common conditions to avoid exceptions

 - For conditions that are likely to occur but might trigger an exception, consider handling them in a way that avoids the exception.